crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Warpers specialise in translocation magic, and are experts in travelling long distances and positioning themselves precisely and use this to their advantage in melee or missile combat.
-They start with a scroll of blinking, a selection of translocation spells, some dispersal boomerangs, a simple weapon of their choice, and leather armour.
+They start with a scroll of blinking, a selection of translocation spells, some dispersal darts, a simple weapon of their choice, and leather armour.

 Hexslinger
   Hexslingers use debilitating spells to assist their ranged attacks.
 They